If you are reading this… you have kids.

 Maybe it’s to see the new Lego movie with a friend in theaters.

-Or go out to lunch on a Saturday with just you, at the restaurant of their choosing.
+Or go out to lunch on a Saturday with just you at their chosen restaurant.

 The value a child this age places on alone time with a parent, especially if they have siblings, is more than you think.